 Conclusion

-The site you're reading this on is powered by the rebirth of a project I started in 2003 and abandoned in 2008.
-It sat dormant for seventeen years until AI assistance made it possible—and practical—to bring it back.
+The rebirth of a project I started in 2003 and abandoned in 2008 powers this site.
+It sat dormant for seventeen years until AI assistance made it both possible and practical to bring it back.

 Narrative CMS 2025 is everything the original aspired to be: fast, flexible, and exactly tailored to my needs.
-But more than that, it represents something larger: proof that AI-assisted development isn't about replacing programmers, it's about amplifying what we can build.
+More than that, it represents something larger: proof that AI-assisted development amplifies what a single developer can build.

-Every page on this site, every feature, every line of code was created through iteration between human intent and AI implementation.
+I created every page on this site, every feature, every line of code through iteration between human intent and AI implementation.
 The code is mine.
 The architecture is mine.
 The vision is mine.
-But the speed, the completeness, the polish—that came from collaboration with Claude Code.
+The speed, the completeness, the polish: those came from collaboration with Claude Code.